 I have highlighted below the only bit of the two products that seems to differ more than cosmetically, if at all.

 But it doesn’t matter any more.
 As I approached the end of the odyssey ...
 Wednesday: “I would like $85 in groceries please.”
 Thursday: “Here’s your $45 order, sir.”
 Last order.
 All the provisions I wanted to last through the last week before I’m fully vaccinated?
 Gone.
 But they did substitute a $11 “All American” submarine sandwich I’d never seen as a selection ever (even though I obsessively tried to comb through the entire product list a few times) for my $8 sub (even though again, as always, with the “no substitutions” nagging).
 There’s an entire class of products that have no photo (coming soon!), no description (blank).
 Just a name, and a price.
 “Hey we got you something special! it’s got ‘All American’ right there in the name!
 You like American stuff.”
-Mmmmm (I went and got a description of the sub from Publix Market).
+Mmmmm (I was able to get a description of the sub from Publix Market).

 I almost called to return the sub sammich but then figured it was more like a cellphone contract’s cancellation fee.
 Eat this last big unordered chunk from the company before sending you off.